Bachelor in Paradise's Jenna Cooper Is Engaged: See Her Diamond Ring - E! Online

 "I love how you laugh when you make a good joke to me, I love how you always wash my car and fill it with gas, I love when you bring my favorite coffee or a 3 pound bowl of pineapple, and I love when you come home after working hard all day and help me chase the girls while we try to eat and watch Judge Judy," Jenna wrote on Instagram in April.
 "Thanks for everything you do for our family.
 If it's not You, it's not Anyone."

-Jenna was previously engaged to Jordan Kimball, who she met on season five of Bachelor in Paradise in 2018.
+Jenna was previously engaged to Jordan Kimball, who she met in 2018 on season five of Bachelor in Paradise.
 However, they broke up shortly after the finale aired amid accusations Jenna cheated on Jordan and allegedly sent text messages to an unknown man, which she denied.

 "I want to start by saying those texts were completely fabricated, and I never sent them to anyone," Jenna wrote in part of an Instagram post at the time.
 "I did not cheat on Jordan, and I have nothing to hide."